UnderscorePoY/pokemon-RouteThreeFour/README.md

 - `"-scenarioName <NAME>"` : Gives name `NAME` to the current fight.
 Useful when performing the same battle multiple times with different battle options.
 *aliases* : `"-scenario"`, `"-name"`

 - `"-IVvariation"` : Displays damage ranges for all possible IV values and natures.
+(Also displays crit damage ranges with verbose levels `MOST` or `EVERYTHING`).

 ###### 5.4.3.2.
 Stat boosts
 In all options where the notation `<stat>` appears, it denotes `atk`, `def`, `spa` (Special Attack), `spd` (Special Defense) or `spe` (Speed).